jwnmulder/ansible-collection-zyxel-vmg8825/README.md

 The Ansible Zyxel collection includes a variety of Ansible content to help automate the management of Zyxel VMG8825 routers.

 This collection has been tested against Zyxel VMG8825-T50.

-For now only the `zyxel_vmg8825_nat_port_forwards` and `zyxel_vmg8825_static_dhcp` modules have been tested.
-Other modules are work in progress
+The modules `zyxel_vmg8825_ping` and `zyxel_vmg8825_dal_rpc` are not thoroughly tested and should be considered alpha quality.

 <!--start requires_ansible-->
 ## Ansible version compatibility